 Better access to, and use of, health and social care data has the potential to transform the way that healthcare is delivered as well as how we manage our own health.
-The Health Research Board (HRB) Strategy (2021-2025)1 sets out a lead role of the HRB to promote and enable the use of data to shape health policy, enhance healthcare delivery, and drive broader research and innovation initiatives.
+The Health Research Board (HRB) Strategy (2021-2025) sets out a leading role of the HRB to promote and enable the use of data to shape health policy, enhance healthcare delivery, and drive broader research and innovation initiatives.
 It aims to "play a leading role with other stakeholders to promote and enable the infrastructure and environment for the optimal use of health and social care data and statistical data for research".

 Investing in research projects which employ secondary data analysis and record linkage is essential to support this.

-It is important, however, that such research projects take place under the auspices of a clear and transparent data governance framework and that the privacy, confidentiality and data protection rights of data subjects is preserved and to the fore, in line with the Data Protection Act 20182 and the Health Research Regulations of the 2018 Data Protection Act3.
+It is important, however, that such research projects take place under the auspices of a clear and transparent data governance framework and that the privacy, confidentiality and data protection rights of data subjects are preserved and to the fore, in line with the Data Protection Act 2018 and the Health Research Regulations of the 2018 Data Protection Act.
 This is critical if the high level of public trust in health research in Ireland is to be maintained.

-The HRB manages health information systems for drugs and alcohol, mental health, and disabilities4.
-The Department of Health, via the HRB or others, and the Department of Children, Equality, Disability, Integration and Youth have invested in a wide range of world-leading data resources such as longitudinal studies5 and survey data6.
-In addition, there is a vast amount of routine health and social care administrative data resources that are collected by the health and social care system through national patient registries7, population health registries8 and health surveillance programmes9, as well as Census and other Central Statistics Office data.
-A wealth of data related to COVID-19 is also available through the CSO's COVID-19 data hub10, and a mechanism for accessing HSE data for research purposes through a partnership between the HRB, the CSO and the Department of Health through the COVID-19 Research Data Hub11.
-The catalogue of national health and social care data collections in Ireland collated by HIQA lists 124 entries12.
+The HRB manages health information systems for drugs and alcohol, mental health, and disabilities.
+The Department of Health (DoH), via the HRB or others, and the Department of Children, Equality, Disability, Integration and Youth have invested in a wide range of world-leading data resources such as longitudinal studies and survey data.
+In addition, there is a vast amount of routine health and social care administrative data resources that are collected by the health and social care system through national patient registries, population health registries and health surveillance programmes, as well as Census and other Central Statistics Office (CSO) data.
+Data related to COVID-19 and other data sources such as the Primary Care Reimbursement Scheme (PCRS) are also available for access through the CSO's Health Data Research Centre.
+The catalogue of national health and social care data collections in Ireland collated by Health Information and Quality Authority (HIQA) lists 124 entries.
 These information sources are vital to developing and ensuring evidence-based decision-making for practice and policy.